Okay, here are the best Pole links I've seen to date...starting with...

 - CDR Jim Waldron

 - was the OIC of the VX-6 detachment that wintered at LA5 in 1956-57.
-This is a link to where you can read his CDrom book about the experience, including early Deep Freeze days, lots of stories and photos of his winter, and his flights to Pole and elsewhere.
+At one time the Canterbury Museum in Christchurch had a link where you could read his CDrom book about the experience, including early Deep Freeze days, lots of stories and photos of his winter, and his flights to Pole and elsewhere.
+I have a copy, but the links to see or obtain it are no longer out there.

 - Chris wintered in 1996 running the IR telescope at CARA, and put up quite an impressive web site for 1996...or today for that matter.
-Have a look at his pictures and email journals.
-Where is he now? (updated) yes there is life after Pole
+Have a look at his pictures and email journals--try each of the links on the landing page.
+Where is he more recently--here's a 2014 archive of his website.
+Updated...yes, there is life after Pole.

 - Cool Antarctica